 Art therapy for veterans has always been a tool that empowers veterans and enables them to engage in a process of self-discovery in a non-threatening environment.
 It promotes healing and growth.
 The U.S. Department of Veteran Affairs encourages engagement in the arts by returning soldiers and notes it as a potentially life-changing, if not life-saving, endeavor.
 There are many art therapy ideas for veterans; acting is among the most active and demanding.
 It requires physical presence, being in the moment, and the ability to access genuine feelings and vulnerabilities – even if these feelings belong to a character and not necessarily the performer.
 The therapeutic potential of exploring difficult emotions and situations through the embodiment of a character on the page is self-evident.

-Lee Strasberg Theatre and Film Institute and Veteran Actors
+Veteran Actors at the Lee Strasberg Theatre & Film Institute

 A survey of veterans who have enrolled in our programs reveals unique perspectives on the value — and appeal — of LSTFI.
 Numerous veterans noted that Lee Strasberg comes highly recommended and agreed that the excellent staff, scheduling flexibility, level of training, and knowledgeability and expertise of instructors make LSTFI a standout option. “…the teachers at Strasberg really care about the students and try their best to help them.
 Another great thing is the fact that new students are thrown in a class with students [who are] about to graduate.
 That way, [newer] students can also learn from other students.”